WebThingsIO/registration_server/api.md

 *Parameters:*
 * `name`: the requested name to use as part of the subdomain assigned to the gateway.
 * `desc`: optional, a friendly description of this gateway.
 If this parameter is not present, a default description is generated including the gateway's name.
+* `reclamationToken`: optional, randomly generated token used to reclaim the domain.

 *Returns:*